TheOtherRolesAU/TheOtherRoles/README.md

 ## Shifter
 ### **Team: Crewmates**
-The Shifter can take over the role of another Crewmate or Neutral, the other player will transform into a Crewmate.\
+The Shifter can take over the role of another Crewmate, the other player will transform into a Crewmate.\
 The Shift will always be performed at the end of the next meeting right before a player is exiled.
 The target needs to be chosen during the round.\
 Even if the Shifter or the target dies before the meeting, the Shift will still be performed.\
-Swapping roles with a Crewmate or Neutral gives them their role, the other player becomes a Crewmate.\
-Swapping roles with an Impostor or a custom Impostor role fails and the Shifter commits suicide after the next meeting (there won't be any body).\
+Swapping roles with an Impostor or Neutral fails and the Shifter commits suicide after the next meeting (there won't be any body).\
 The Shifter aims to save roles from leaving the game, by e.g. taking over a Sheriff or Medic that is known to the Impostors.\
 This works especially well against the Eraser, but also gives the Eraser the possiblity to act like a Shifter.\
 The **special interactions** with the Shifter are noted in the chapters of the respective roles.\